akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “Well, he’s waiting outside.
 The King sent him to see me home safely.”

-Harold looked toward the door, amazed, then back at her.
+Harold looked towards the door, amazed, then back at her.
 His eyes were red and tired, but something in them had sharpened.

 “So, you spoke with him.”